-Subject: Business Conduct Number: 01-217 Prepared/Reviewed by: Director, Healthy Workplace, VP&CHRO, Finance and Audit Committee, Board of Directors Page: Original Issue: Revised: 12 of 13 2011.09 2015.04 Issued by: President & Chief Executive Officer
+Prepared/Reviewed by: Director, Healthy Workplace, VP&CHRO,

+Page: 12 of 14

+Original Issue: 2011.09

+Revised: 2015.04

 - 8.3 Reporting Accountability.
 If a person observes or becomes aware of an actual or potential violation of this Business Conduct policy or of any legislation or regulation, whether committed by person(s) associated with the Hospital, it is the person's responsibility to report the circumstances per Administrative Policy 01-218 Reporting of Inappropriate Business Conduct and Whistleblower Protection. - 8.4 Investigation Accountability.
 Following the receipt of any complaints submitted hereunder, matters will be investigated pursuant to the Reporting of Inappropriate Business Conduct and Whistleblower Protection and this policy. - 8.5 Accountability and Consequences.
 Persons, who violate this policy or associated policies, will be subject to progressive disciplinary action, up to and including termination or removal of privileges.